Are Aluminum Windows Worth the Investment?

 Should I choose vinyl or aluminum windows?

 It depends on your budget, style, and climate.
-Vinyl is cheaper, but aluminum is more durable and flexible in design.
+Vinyl is cheaper, but aluminum is more durable and offers a more flexible design.

 How do fiberglass windows compare to aluminum?